HungKai30/HungKai30/README.md

 ## Hi there 👋.
 I'm Kai and my real name is Nguyen Canh Hung.

 Welcome to my GitHub!
 I'm a passionate Computer Science student at VietNam Japan University, interested in Artificial Intellegence, Data Science and especially in especially in applying these technologies in the **healthcare field**
+## 🚀 About Me

+- 🎓 Currently studying Computer Science and Engineering at VJU
+- 🧠 Strong interest in AI, Machine Learning, and 3D printing coding.

 ![blackpink-rose-smile-love-gesture-0bpljwyd3w1tw7xl (1)](https://github.com/HungKai30/HungKai30/assets/135298514/334c0bf0-145d-4d79-aa6c-31ffb4061baf)